• Skip to primary navigation

 Shishito Tempura (Japanese Fried Shishito Peppers)

 A recipe for Shishito Tempura (Japanese Fried Shishito Peppers)!
-These light green, wrinkled peppers are generally mild with an occasionally spicy kick and are coated in a light and crisp tempura batter.
+These peppers are coated in a light tempura batter and fried until crisp.

 Course Appetizer